If you’re new to Thailand, you might not know much about the concept of overstaying your visa.

 What If I Over Stay by More Than a Few Days?

-If you are in a position where you have overstayed for more than five days, it is best to go to the nearest immigration office and explain your situation.
-You will most likely be asked to pay the fine there.
+If you find yourself in a situation where you have overstayed your visa by more than five days, it is best to visit the nearest immigration office and explain your circumstances.
+You will most likely be required to pay the fine there.

-You may also be allowed to apply for an extension of stay, depending on your situation.
-This extension of stay will give you the legal right to stay in Thailand for an extended period of time.
+Depending on your situation, you may also be allowed to apply for an extension of stay.
+This extension would grant you the legal right to remain in Thailand for a specified period of time.

 What If I Overstay in Thailand More Than Once?

-Your passport could be marked with a stamp declaring you in violation of immigration law.
-This stamp could make travel to Thailand, and obtaining visas for other countries, more difficult.
+Your passport could be stamped with a notice of your violation, which may complicate future travel to Thailand and make obtaining visas for other countries more challenging.

-It's just best to stay on the right side of the law.
+It’s always best to stay on the right side of the law to avoid unnecessary complications.

 What If I Overstay by a Few Hours, Will I Be Fined?

 Probably not.
-Immigration understands that some people have their flights cancelled or delayed, or that they might get stuck in traffic and be late to the airport and miss their flight.
+Immigration understands that flights can be canceled or delayed, or that unforeseen circumstances like traffic may cause you to miss your flight.

 Can Children Be Fined for Overstay?

-Children under the age of 15 are not fined for overstaying but will still receive an overstay stamp – if they overstay – when they leave the country.
+Children under the age of 15 are not fined for overstaying but will still receive an overstay stamp if they overstay when leaving the country.

-Please note that being exempt from the overstay fine does not make children exempt from needing a valid visa to enter the country, or a valid extension to stay in the country.
+Please note that being exempt from the overstay fine does not exempt children from needing a valid visa to enter the country or a valid extension to stay in the country.
+More on child visas here.

 In Summary

-The overstay rules in Thailand are stricter than they used to be, but they are still pretty reasonable, especially considering how people have abused the system over the years.
+The overstay rules in Thailand are stricter than they used to be, but they are still relatively reasonable, especially considering how the system has been abused over the years.

-Simply being able to pay 500 Baht per day for a couple of extra days in Thailand is not a big expense, and it is reassuring to know that if you ill and have to rearrange your flight you can pay your overstay at the airport.
+Paying 500 Baht per day for a couple of extra days in Thailand is not a significant expense, and it's reassuring to know that if you're ill and need to rearrange your flight, you can pay your overstay fine at the airport.

-That said, the easiest way to avoid overstay is to be organized.
-Plan your trip so that you have a visa that adequately covers the amount of time you want to stay in Thailand.
+That said, the easiest way to avoid overstaying is to be organized.
+Plan your trip to ensure you have a visa that adequately covers the amount of time you want to stay in Thailand.

-If you think you might need more than the 30 or 15 days you get on arrival (depending on which country you are from), make sure you get the right visa before you arrive.
+If you think you might need more than the 30 or 15 days granted upon arrival (depending on your nationality), make sure to obtain the appropriate visa before you arrive.

 + Find out what visa you need here